bensurman/angular-screenmatch/README.md

 });
 ```

-The binding of the `$window` event listener can be prevented during configuration if you don't want to use it.
+The `$window` event listener can be disabled during configuration if you don't want to use it.
 Doing this will prevent `bind` and `once` from dynamically updating after the initial load.  <b>It is not recommended</b> unless you only want to calculate the screen size on load.
 Disabling the event listener will also stop the directive updating dynamically, but it will still work on load.

-##Configuration
+## Configuration

 All of the configuration options are set in the angular module config block by injecting `screenmatchConfigProvider`.
 If they are not set, the defaults are used.

-####Configure Rules
+#### Configure Rules

 There are several ways to customise the rules used to match against.

-#####Predefined rules.
+##### Predefined rules.

 To use a predefined set of rules, assign a string to `screenmatchConfigProvider.config.rules`.

 ```javascript
 angular.module('yourmodule')